1. Registration & Fees

 2. Fee Reduction Information

 A limited number of College Board fee waivers for PSAT may be available to students who are eligible for free or reduced lunch or other public assistance programs.
-To apply for a fee reduction, contact Mrs. Cain prior to the registration deadline date.
+To apply for a fee reduction, contact Mrs. Walling prior to the registration deadline date.
 Students who qualify for a fee reduction will receive a discount code to apply to the online registration form.

 3. Why take the PSAT/NMSQT exam?